-Species identification was performed in the field based on external morphological characteristics, including body length, tail length, ear length, and pelage colouration, following the taxonomic keys of Happold and Kingdon and Monadjem et al.53,54.
+Species identification was performed in the field based on external morphological characteristics, including body length, tail length, ear length, and pelage colouration, following the taxonomic keys of Happold and Kingdon and Monadjem et al.46,47.
 Field identification was supplemented by molecular methods to confirm species identity for individuals identified as Mastomys sp., Mus sp., Rattus sp. and Crocidura sp. alongside a random subset of remaining individuals (50% of remaining samples).

 All samples remained in Sierra Leone and were stored at -20°C until processing.
-Genomic DNA was extracted using QIAGEN DNAeasy kits as per the manufacturer’s instructions (Supplementary Information)55.
+Genomic DNA was extracted using QIAGEN DNAeasy kits as per the manufacturers instructions48 (Supplementary Information).
 DNA extracts were amplified using platinum Taq polymerase (Invitrogen) and cytochrome B primers16.
 DNA amplification was assessed through gel electrophoresis, and successful amplification products were Sanger sequenced (performed by Eurofins Genomics).
-The sequences were attributed to rodent species using the BLAST program, comparing the obtained sequences to cytochrome B records in the NCBI database (accessed 2023-06-30)56.
+The sequences were attributed to rodent species using the BLAST program, comparing the obtained sequences to cytochrome B records in the NCBI database (accessed 2023-06-30)49.

-Lassa mammarenavirus seroprevalence
+LASV seroprevalence

-Serological status of trapped rodents and shrews was determined using the BLACKBOX® LASV IgG ELISA Kit (Diagnostics Development Laboratory, Bernhard Nocht Institute for Tropical Medicine), which has been validated for rodent samples57,58.
-The protocol is reproduced in Supplementary Information 1.
+Serological status of trapped rodents and shrews was determined using the BLACKBOX® LASV IgG ELISA Kit (Diagnostics Development Laboratory, Bernhard Nocht Institute for Tropical Medicine), which has been validated for rodent samples50,51.
+The protocol is reproduced in Supplementary Information.
 Briefly, 1µL of whole blood was inactivated by mixing with the provided sample dilution buffer (1:50).
-Where whole blood was unavailable (21 samples, 3%), blood was extracted from dried blood spots stored on filter paper by incubating with phosphate-buffered saline containing 0.08% Sodium Azide and 0.05% Tween-2059.
+Where whole blood was unavailable (21 samples, 3%), blood was extracted from dried blood spots stored on filter paper by incubating with phosphate-buffered saline containing 0.08% Sodium Azide and 0.05% Tween-2052.
 Samples, alongside negative and positive controls, were incubated on the ELISA kit plates for 24 hours at 4-8 °C in a wet chamber.
 Following incubation, the plates were washed and incubated for a further hour with 1:10,000 diluted HRP-labelled streptavidin.
 A final wash was performed prior to the addition of 100µL of 3,3’,5,5’-Tetramethylbenzidine (TMB) substrate to wells, with incubation for 10 minutes.
 The colorimetric reaction was stopped by adding 100µL of a stop solution.